turingschool/curriculum/tutorials/models/transactions.markdown

 end
 ```

 It's ideal to run as few instructions as possible inside the transaction because keeping the connection open is taxing on the database.
-I'd pull the two math operation out to save a few microseconds.
+You could pull the two math operation out to save a few microseconds.
 Here's a final version:

 ```ruby
 @account_a = Account.find_by_name("A")